Amelia River Cruises’ Newest Member – Captain Nate Parsons

 Nate’s babysitter who he calls his big sister, 1986 Rolex Yachtswoman of the Year Heidi Backus Riddle, taught Nate how to sail at four-years-old.
 (The photos of him in diapers and her in John Denver glasses are in a vault somewhere.)
 Sailboat racing and junior sailing have taken Nate all over, from Key West to Baltimore, Annapolis to Newport, Newport to Bermuda, Boston to Halifax, San Diego to Ensenada, Chicago to Mackinaw, Port Huron to Mackinaw and around the Great Lakes.

 “Junior sailing is one of the causes that is near and dear to my heart.”
-Nate says “The community is really tight Sailboat on sailing race with birdknit; some of my best friends I met junior sailing as a teenager.
+Nate says “The community is really tight knit; some of my best friends I met junior sailing as a teenager.
 We then sailed together at different college regattas and other national regattas around the country.
 One of the great things about sailing is that it is a lifelong pursuit, fit for any age” says Nate.
 “I would really like to be part of a group, here in Fernandina Beach, that starts a junior sailing program.”
 He says that the confidence and respect for nature that sailing builds is invaluable.
 “Sailing is as ancient as the pyramids, if not older and took our ancestors around the globe, long before the compass, radio or GPS.”

 Nate’s day job consisted of 14 years traveling the world as a journalist followed by five years working for Baldwin Wallace University, a private university outside Cleveland, Ohio, in the communications and marketing department.